 14. Emotional intelligence

 If you’ve ever seen Matilda, think back to Miss Trunchbull and her erratic behaviour which made the young students fear for their lives.
 That’s neither beneficial for the pupils nor for yourself!
 However angry or upset you get, you need to have the ability to control your emotions and not let them get the better of you – otherwise, you too will turn into a complete wreck.

 If you are empathetic towards your students, they too will learn to handle their emotions and be compassionate towards each other.
-Proud to be Primary advises that building ‘healthy social-emotional skills in your students will benefit your class, as well as future classrooms.
+Elyse Rycroft, a primary school teacher and the woman behind Proud to be Primary, advises that building ‘healthy social-emotional skills in your students will benefit your class, as well as future classrooms.
 Classes cannot function well if classroom community standards aren’t discussed and encouraged’.